 My local running store offered this service for free.
 I hopped on their treadmill and jogged for a couple minutes while a camera recorded my movement.
 They quickly realized I’m a gigantic heal striker.

-This running pattern, used over time, gave me plantar fasciitis like you wouldn’t believe.
+This running pattern, used over time and paired with my hypothyroidism, gave me plantar fasciitis like you wouldn’t believe.
 However, after some explaining on how to correct it (and further research on my own), plus putting me in better shoes (Hoka brand for life!), my running experience has drastically improved.

 Get.
 Yourself.
 Evaluated.